top of page

 Spring time on the Danube cycle path

-When I cycled along the Danube this past spring I was very deliberate in choosing an early departure date.
-It allowed me to enjoy mostly lovely weather while avoiding the crowds that come with the May holiday in central Europe.
+When I cycled along the Danube I was very deliberate in choosing an early departure date.
+It allowed me to enjoy mostly lovely weather while avoiding the crowds that come with the May holiday in Central Europe.
 Likewise in Greece I travelled before Easter, the traditional start of the tourist season in much of southern Europe.

-When on holiday most people don't get started with their day until 10 or 11am.
-This means early birds get the worm - get up early and beat the crowds.
-I had a wonderful time wandering around Vienna one early morning when the light was soft and the only people out and about were locals on their way to work.
+When on holiday most people don't start their day until 10 or 11am.
+This means early birds get the worm - rise early and beat the crowds.
+I had a wonderful time wandering around Vienna early one morning when the light was soft and the only people out and about were locals on their way to work.
+Similarly, in Tallinn I had the Old Town to myself early in the morning before the hordes of cruise passengers descended for their shopping spree.

-Likewise, late afternoon most travellers will have had enough and you can have a place to yourself.
+Likewise, late afternoon most travellers will have had enough of sightseeing and you can have a place to yourself.

 Our small-group tours are led by expert tour leaders assisted by local guides who know how and when to avoid the crowds.
 They will take you to hidden viewpoints, forgotten neighbourhoods or local restaurants and to popular sites when the crowds have gone home.